stelligent/cfn-model/README.md

 * Need to ponder a more general treatment for Refs
 * Interesting to ponder doing analysis against a template combined with externally supplied Parameter values
 * Required attributes keep becoming optional... need to find way to bring validation in line with authoritative rules
+* Need to ponder best way to redesign to deal with macros and such